In all weathers and seasons, the Great Fen is a place to enjoy stunning wildlife, beautiful landscapes and a wide range of events and activities.

 Find out more about visiting Holme Fen.

-Until the mid nineteenth century this area comprised a vast reedbed fringing Trundle Mere, an offshoot of the famous Whittlesea Mere.
+Until the mid nineteenth century there was a vast reedbed here - the fringes of Trundle Mere, an offshoot of the famous Whittlesea Mere.
 Then, for 150 years it became productive arable land.
 Now, with the peat soil exhasuted, it is being restored to its former state as a wet haven for wildlife.
 Ditches are being re-profiled and large areas being excavated to create open meres fringed, once again, with reeds.
 It is not possible to walk across the area, but a large, elevated lookout has been built on the area's southwestern edge.
 From here it is possible to see the reconstruction work and watch the wildlife that is already reconising the area.

 Find out more about visiting the Trundle Mere Lookout to look out across Rymes Reedbed.